-Keep in mind that in January (or as of your effective date of enrollment if later) you will be making your regular dependent care payments to your child care provider, but your account will not yet be funded.
-You cannot request reimbursement from the Dependent Care Flexible Spending Account for more than has been deposited into it.
+Keep in mind that in January (or as of your effective date of enrollment, if later) you will be making your regular dependent care payments to your provider, but your account will not yet be funded.
+You cannot request reimbursement from the Dependent Care FSA for more than has been deposited into it.
 Depending on the amount of your contribution, it may take more or less time to build up enough of a balance to be reimbursed for your expenses.

 - Incur your eligible expenses and pay bills as you normally would.

-- Submit your claim, receipts, and any additional required information to WageWorks by selecting one of the following options:
+- Submit your claim, receipts and any additional required information to HealthEquity by selecting one of the following options:

-- WageWorks online – log into the secure website (www.wageworks.com) to submit a claim and view all of your account information.
+- FSA Online Account: Log into the secure website to submit a claim and view all of your account information.

-- Reimbursements will be sent to you via paper check as a default, but you can enroll in direct deposit online by logging into your WageWorks account.
+- Pay Me Back Paper Claim Form [PDF]: Complete the paper form and mail or fax your submission to HealthEquity with your receipts.
+Reimbursements will be sent to you via paper check as a default, but you can enroll in direct deposit online by logging into your HealthEquity account.

-You will have until April 30 of the following plan year to submit claims for expenses incurred during the plan year January 1 (or as of your effective date of enrollment if later) through December 31.
+You will have until Apr.
+30 of the following plan year to submit claims for expenses incurred during the plan year beginning Jan.
+1 (or as of your effective date of enrollment if later) through Dec.
+31.